jasonstolaruk/CurryMUD/README.md

 * Weight and encumbrance.
 * Volume and container capacity.
 * Objects can be configured to automatically disappear when left on the ground for some time.
-* Threads associated with a given room may be spawned.

 I am still in the initial stage of developing basic commands.
 There is very little content in the virtual world.